patrickceg/docker-meetup/PITCHME.md

 # Demo: PostgreSQL Database Container

 See [4]: https://hub.docker.com/_/postgres/
-* If using Docker for Windows or something else that doesn't have sudo, omit the _sudo_ calls from samples

 +++

 ### From the instructions [4]:

-* Docker images have detailed instructions on their Docker Hub or Github pages
+* Docker images have detailed instructions on Docker Hub or Github

 > How to use this image
 > start a postgres instance